SumonKantiDey/Leadbook_TestPro/README.md

 - Huge third party application support
 - Unit testing and Serialization opportunity
 ```
-For Database i have used postgresql.
+For Database i have used postgresql which is object relational database.
 ```
+-
-Table joins and views for flexible data retrieval PostgreSQL is complete ACID compliant.
+- Offers table joins and views for flexible data retrieval.
+- Postgres handles concurrency better rather than other database.
-PostgreSQL performance well when executing complex queries.
+- PostgreSQL performance well when executing complex queries.
 ```

 ### Database architecture